Wingkelinks/find_my_water_MSP2/README.md

 **User interviews post deployment:**

-1. One user reported that they'd prefer to see the info window contents displayed differently.
-This advice was taken onboard, and the layout was changed from paragraph style to list style.
+1. One user reported that they'd prefer to see the info window contents displayed as dot points.
+This advice was taken on board, and the layout was changed from paragraph style to list style.

 2. One user reported they'd like to see more colour contrast between the navigation and the rest of the pages.
-This was taken onboard, and the nav color went from a light blue to the colour it is now - a bright green.
+This was taken on board, and the nav color was changed from a light blue to the colour it is now - a bright green.

-3. Another user reported that when using the map on a mobile device, the UI experience wasn't very good, because the map wasn't immediately visible on a button click - it was up to them to know to scroll down.
+3. Another user reported that when using the map on a mobile device, the UI experience wasn't very good, because the map wasn't immediately visible on button click - it was up to them to know to scroll down.
 This issue was fixed by adding some JS with a scrollIntoView function.

 ### 4. Skeleton